Monk Feats

 You can redirect an opponent's momentum when they slip free of your grasp.

-• Redirect: You move the creature 5 feet to an unoccupied space within 5 feet of you.
+Redirect: You move the creature 5 ft. to an unoccupied space within 5 ft. of you.

 Elemental Fist